Jewish assimilation: 21st century

-In the modern 21st century, although the view on Jews has considerably improved, in the US specifically, the nation is guided as a Christian nation, with a common example being all of the Christmas songs and ads being played during the holiday season with parents needing to say "we do not celebrate Christmas", and the lack of such advertisement for any Jewish holiday during the year.
-Jewish assimilation is common more in the modern day since the pressures of society to be like everyone else are high.
-The new Reform Judaism Movement also adds to this, since it is a branch of Judaism that has become more moderate on following the laws of the torah (Jewish law), leading some Jews to be more relaxed instead of strict regarding their religious observance.

-The largest Reform Synagogue in New York- Central Synagogue, performs "interfaith" marriages.
+The largest Reform synagogue in New York, Central Synagogue, performs interfaith marriages.
 Such marriages are conducted to strengthen Jewish continuity (with the aim that the non-Jewish spouse will convert to Judaism).
 However, the 2013 study "What happens when Jews intermarry?" explains that children of intermarriage are much more likely to intermarry themselves and much more likely than people with two Jewish parents to describe themselves religiously as atheist, agnostic or just "nothing in particular."
-In orthodox Jewish law, children born from a non-Jewish mother (although they may have a Jewish father) are no longer considered Jewish.
-Notwithstanding, under the state of Israel's law, it is sufficient for one parent to be a Jew for his spouse and children to be entitled to citizenship, under the Israeli Law of Return.

 In Israel, Hitbolelut is a derogatory term used mainly to refer with prejudice to Jewish inter-faith couples, who can be criticized as being anti-Zionist or anti-Israeli, particularly when one partner is Muslim or is identified as being Palestinian or Arab.